Ben Howard (baseball): Career

 Howard graduated from Jackson Central-Merry High School in Jackson, Tennessee, in 1997.
 The San Diego Padres selected him in the second round of the 1997 MLB draft.
 The Padres did not add Howard to their 40-man roster after the 2000 season, leaving him exposed in the Rule 5 draft.
 He was not chosen.
 In 2001, Howard pitched for the Lake Elsinore Storm of the Class A-Advanced California League, and the Mobile BayBears of the Class AA Southern League.
 While he pitched for Lake Elsinore, pitching coach Darren Balsley helped Howard improve his pitching mechanics, decreasing the number of base on balls he permitted.

 In 2002, while at spring training with the Padres, Howard was a passenger in a vehicle being driven by teammate Mike Darr when the vehicle was involved in a single-vehicle crash.
 Darr and another passenger, his friend Duane Johnson, were killed.
 Darr was driving under the influence of alcohol.
 He and Johnson, who was sitting in the front seat, were not wearing seatbelts and were ejected from the vehicle.
 Howard, sitting in the back seat, was wearing his seatbelt and suffered minor injuries.

 Howard began the 2002 season with Mobile, and started for them on Opening Day against the Jackson Generals in Jackson, Tennessee.
-The Padres promoted Howard to the major leagues for the first time to make his debut in April 27, 2002, but the game was rained out.
+The Padres promoted Howard to the major leagues for the first time to make his debut on April 27, 2002, but the game was rained out.
 He made his debut the next day.
 Howard spent the and seasons with the San Diego Padres.
-He had a 1-3 win-loss record and a 3.63 ERA in six starts for the Padres in 2003, but spent the majority of the season with the Triple-A Portland Beavers, where he had a 7-9 win-loss record and a 4.55 ERA.
+He had a 1–3 win-loss record and a 3.63 ERA in six starts for the Padres in 2003, but spent the majority of the season with the Triple-A Portland Beavers, where he had a 7–9 win-loss record and a 4.55 ERA.
 The Padres traded Howard to the Florida Marlins for Blaine Neal on April 3, 2004.